Why So Much Sufferings?

 Dhamma Talks by Mogok Sayadaw; 7th to 8th October 1961

 (Sayadaw mentioned the terrible dying moment and painful situations).
-The Buddha himself was warning us for 32 times in his life: Don’t be heedless; practise diligently until your bones and fleshes are worn out, blood dried up.
-The wealth and possessions (powers) which you earned even can’t stop the dying sickness and disease.
+The Buddha himself was warning us 32 times in his life: Don’t be heedless; practise diligently until your bones and flesh are worn out, and your blood is dried up.
+The wealth and possessions (powers) which you earned cannot even stop the dying sickness and disease.
 The truly reliable thing is only maggaṅga (the path factors).
 (Mentioned the sufferings of Hells.
 This is not like the mythology of God and Creation.
-With Dhamma practices can find it out by oneself.
+With Dhamma practice, one can find it out by oneself.

 Kanni meditation develops light nimitta which can discern the 31 realms of existence.
-There are two books which I know mentioned the yogis' experiences about these realms.
+There are two books that I know of that mentioned the yogis' experiences about these realms.
 The strange thing is most of the world religions accept the existence of hells).

-(If you have more, and more suffering; with little, and little suffering; with nothing, and no suffering— this is the saying of Tibetan yogi Milarepa, But humans want or crave for more and no limitations, if the gods rain-down precious jewels from the sky they are still discontent, especially politicians and economists-their slogan is power and more money! money! and becoming a crazy world.)
+(If you have more, you have more suffering; with little, you have little suffering; with nothing, you have no suffering— this is the saying of the Tibetan yogi Milarepa.
+But humans want or crave more and have no limitations; if the gods rain down precious jewels from the sky, they are still discontent, especially politicians and economists—their slogan is power and more money!
+Money!
+Money! and the world becomes crazy.)

-The human world is full of suffering, and after death one goes to HELL!
+The human world is full of suffering, and after death, one goes to HELL!
 Do you have any profits?
 You’re seeking suffering for yourselves.
 Is it clear?
-If I do not explain to you all these things are inspiring (nourishing taṇhā and Dukkha); and then you all will expect for sufferings (fools teach people become fools, blindness leads to darkness).
+If I do not explain to you, all these things are inspiring (nourishing taṇhā and Dukkha); and then you will expect sufferings (fools teach people to become fools, blindness leads to darkness).
 [Here Sayadaw’s talk becomes humorous].
 All the sufferings come from Taṇhā.
 Where is taṇhā coming from?
 It’s from feelings.

 • Content of Part 14 on "Dhamma Talks by Mogok Sayadaw"